 In Tijuana, a calafia is a small bus, part of a transit system that is less formal than the fixed bus and rail routes in most of the United States.
 Just across the border from San Diego, Tijuana is sometimes stereotyped as just a place for a quick tourist trip to Mexico.
 In actuality, it’s the sixth largest metropolitan area in the country and a place with its own distinctive street life and culture.
 Tacos Calafia celebrates the food of Tijuana in its menu and the city itself in its decor.
-Its location on 7th Street just south of Roosevelt brings some Tijuana to downtown Phoenix.
+Its newest locations bring a little taste of Tijuana to both downtown Phoenix and downtown Tempe.

-At the center of the room is a counter where customers order.
-A big menu appears on boards overhead, and an open kitchen with its own trompo is visible in back.
-Customers place an order and are given an order number to listen for.
-When the digits are called in both English and Spanish, diners go to a separate counter on the right to pick up their food.
-The staff handing over the food will usually ask if a complimentary plate of grilled onions and jalapeño is desired.
-If that item is not offered for any reason, it’s a good idea to ask for this value-added accessory.
+In each Tacos Calafia restaurant, there is a counter where customers place their orders.
+A menu appears on boards overhead, and an open kitchen with a trompo is visible in back.
+Customers select and pay for their food and are then given a number to listen for while they choose their seats.
+When the digits are called, sometimes in both English and Spanish, diners go to a separate counter by the kitchen to pick up their food.
+At the pickup counter, a complimentary plate of grilled onions and jalapeños is available as an accessory worth adding to any order.

 The tacos can be filled with two kinds of beef, carne asada and cabeza; pollo asado; and al pastor pork.
 The carne has a nice char, the cabeza is exceedingly tender, and the chicken and pork are both well seasoned.
 The meatless option is nopales, or cactus paddles, a vegetable somewhat similar to diced green pepper in appearance but with a tangier taste.
 The nopales function not only as a vegetarian alternative, but also as a good way to add some variety to a plate full of multiple tacos by having some vegetables alternating with the grilled meats.